Participating in a clinical trial can offer several benefits:

 REDEFINE-HF

-Are you 18 years or older with heart failure with reduced ejection fraction, not able to take certain heart medications like spironolactone?
+Are you 18 years or older with a diagnosis of heart failure with reduced ejection fraction?

 Are you 18 years or older?